loambuild/loam/crates/loam-sdk/README.md

 ### Using  `Core`

-To use the core riff, create a `Contract` structure and implement the `Core` for it.
-The `Contract` will be redeployable and will be able to implement other Subcontracts.
+To use the core subcontract, create a `Contract` struct and implement `Core` for it.
+This makes `Contract` redeployable by the Admin of the contract and will continue to be redeployable if the new contract also implements `Core`.
+After `Core` other Subcontracts can be added as needed.

 ```rust
 use loam_sdk::{soroban_contract, soroban_sdk};